 With a national park dedicated to the great space in which Mt.
-Augustus resides – it is one of the greatest spots in Western Australia.
+Augustus resides, it is one of the greatest spots in Western Australia.

 Rich with heritage and untouched beauty, Mt.
 Augustus is a place of discovery and adventure that is bound to reveal something about you and your limits.
-Referred to as the Burringurrah by the aboriginal people, the site is a much-loved area for many.
+Referred to as the Burringurrah by the Aboriginal people, the site is a much-loved area for many.

-How big is Mt.
+How Big Is Mt.
 Augustus?

 With Mt.
-Augustus covering an area of some 4800 hectares, it’s safe to say that it’s title as ‘world’s largest rock’ is safe.
+Augustus covering an area of some 11,860 acres, it’s safe to say that its title as "world’s largest rock" is safe.
 But what about Uluru you may ask?
 Well, both are great testaments to nature, though they differ on account of a few technicalities.

 The difference between Uluru and Mt.
 Augustus is that Uluru is a rock monolith consisting of a single rock while Mt.
 Augustus is a monocline formed by a geological linear, strata dip in one direction between horizontal layers on each side.

-Mt.
+Name Origin: Mt.
 Augustus was named in honor of Sir Charles Gregory (1819-1905), brother of the explorer Francis Gregory who was the first to climb the mountain during an epic 107-day journey through the Gascoyne region of Western Australia.

 The mountain is referred to as Burringurrah by local Wadjari Aboriginal people and is a site of some significance.
 Due to its place as a cultural hub, Burringurrah is a great site.

-Are There Walking Trails Around Mt.
-Augustus?
+Walking Trails Around Mt.
+Augustus

 There are a large number of walking trails around and up the mountain.
 Only the fit and experienced should attempt the walk to the top of Mt.
 Augustus.
 You can get advice on the walking trails from Mt.
 Augustus Outback Tourist Resort at the foot of the mountain.